thanhdancer/Getting-and-Cleaning-data/README.md

 The data used in this project is from the Human Activity Recognition Using Smartphones Dataset.
 The data description is available at the following link: [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The dataset can be downloaded from the following link: [Dataset](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+The [CodeBook.md](CodeBook.md) file provides a detailed description of the variables, data, and transformations used in the analysis.
 ## How script work
 1. **Download and unzip the dataset**: The script checks if the dataset is already downloaded and unzipped.
 If not, it downloads the zip file and unzips it into a folder named "UCI HAR Dataset".
 2. **Load the necessary libraries**: The script loads the required libraries, including `dplyr` for data manipulation.